maikelbos0/VDT.Core.Blazor.DragAndDropList/src/VDT.Core.Blazor.DragAndDropList/README.md

 To use this components, there are two steps that must be taken.

-- Inside the item template, there needs to be an element that has an `@onmousedown` event callback to `context.StartDragging`, passing the `MouseEventArgs`
+- Inside the item template, there needs to be an element that has an `@onmousedown` event callback to `context.StartDragging`, passing the `MouseEventArgs`, to start the dragging action
-- When the dragging item is dropped, the component `OnDropItem` is triggered which provides an object of type `DropItemEventArgs<TItem>`; subscribe to this event to handle the reordering of your list
+- When the dragging item is dropped, the component `OnDropItem` event is triggered which provides an object of type `DropItemEventArgs<TItem>`; subscribe to this event to handle the reordering of your list

 Please note that reordering must be done in client code since the component should not change its input property `Items`.
 To handle reordering you can either perform manual switching using the `OriginalItemIndex` and `NewItemIndex` properties of the event arguments parameter, or use the `ReorderedItems` property